XBLDev/fccciRedevelopment/README.md

 Code for the coming updated fccci: http://fccci.org.au/au/, code base for user auth and routing: https://github.com/XBLDev/ReactJSNodejsAuthRouterv4

+Comment 24/10/2017, 1:07 pm:

+The files that contain the latest news now contain html tags such as h1, img and when the file is sent back to the front end, it's parsed to detect these tags to know that if a certain element is a header or image, and render accordingly.

+For now it can render a paragraph that has its own tag, such as header and image.
+The problem is that there are paragraphs which have href links in the middle of them, which makes it harder.
+I assume I will have to create sub-components for paragraphs which can get the link as its property upon monuting and render it as a proper html link element.

 Comment 23/10/2017, 8:48 pm:

 The backend can now read a file on Amazon S3 and send it back when the file is finished, previously